IamPhytan/IamPhytan/README.md

 ## About me

-- :necktie: Robotics Application Engineer bei @Sereact
+- :necktie: Robotics Engineer bei @Sereact
 - :robot: Working on open source and open hardware robotics projects
-- :bulb: Interested in applications of machine learning methods for embedded and computationally limited devices.
-- :zap: I design PCBs with KiCad
+- :zap: I design PCBs with KiCad and design robot parts with FreeCAD.
 - :dragon: Interested in using Zenoh on a real robot

 <details>
-  <summary><b>Fun facts</b></summary>
+  <summary><b>Random Access Memories</b></summary>
   <ul>
     <li>I code robots both with and without ROS</li>
     <li>I like history, architecture, and archaeology</li>